 - Use care to pick berries that are ripe and BLUE all the way around.
 Not purple or green, those berries are still ripening.
 The last place a blueberry ripens is at the stem.

 - Please pick one berry at a time, do not grab handfuls or rake berries off the bush

-- Place your container under the bush to catch falling berries
+- Place your box under the bush to catch falling berries

 - Remember to look high, low, and deep in the bush for hidden berries.

 - Pick ALL ripe berries from one bush (your assigned bush) before moving to a new one.
 It is very important to get a clean harvest when we pick.
-This ensures proper ripening for the next harvest, helps us manage our field rotation, and is crucial for our pest management control., and helps us to maintain social distancing.
+This ensures proper ripening for the next harvest, helps us manage our field rotation, and is crucial for our pest management control.

 - Keep strollers and wagons to the side of walk aisles.

 - Fruit storage tips- Separate large quantities of fruit into smaller containers.
 Refrigerate fruit.
 Use or freeze within 3-4 days for best quality

 See our Recipe Book for more handling, processing, and blueberry recipes!